Board of Directors

 As Torsten Hoffmeyer has been a member of the board of the Foundation for more than 12 years, he is not an independent board member as defined in the recommendations for good foundation management.

-has been a member of the board since 1998, chosen by The Royal Danish Theatre.
-Most recently he was re-appointed for a period of four years with effect from 1 October 2020.
+Torsten Hoffmeyer has been the legal member of the board since 1992 and has most recently been re-appointed for a period of four years with effect from 1 October 2024.
+He is lawyer and has been partner in the law firm Horten.

 Other executive positions: